dyunus21/RecipeApp/README.md

 - **Market:** Anyone who wants to cook a meal, particularly new cooks (Ex: college students).
 User-oriented recipe database attracts cooks who wants to try out signature recipes.
 - **Habit:** Users can use this app daily to diversify their meals.
 They can also share their daily meals among their followers.
 Potential leaderboard and challenges might also attract users to app.
 Push notifications can also remind users to utilize app.
 - **Scope:**
     - **Version 1** would allow users to filter recipes and upload their recipes to update database.
-Users can keep track of their ingredient inventory through barcode scanning or manual input.
+Users can keep track of their ingredient inventory through manual ingredient input.
     - **Version 2** would integrate a social media platform where users can post their recipes or challenges they face while cooking.
-    - **Version 3** would include daily/weekly challenges along with a leaderboard based on app usage.
+    - **Version 3** would include more user interactions with recipe and posts.
-    - **Version 4 (Stretch)** would include chatbots and an AI recipe recommendation service  (Similar to Netflix).
-Users can view nearby shops with particular ingredients.
-Users can view nearby users' meals timeline.
+    - **Version 4 (Stretch)** would include ability for users to scan barcode to add ingredient and scan an image to search for recipes.

 ## Product Spec